peteroupc/Calculator/AboutTheCode.md

 kinds of programs; for instance, it's also used in [another demo program of mine](https://github.com/peteroupc/Calculator/JSONCBOR) that converts JSON to CBOR and back.
 This program, too, saves the last known window position and size in the same way as the calculator demo.
-Since they're specific to Windows Forms programs, certain "methods" of ProgramConfig were designed as extension methods and placed in a separate class, `FormConfig`.
+Certain "methods" of ProgramConfig were designed as extension methods and placed in a separate class, `FormConfig`.
+(FormConfig takes an abstract object that implements the IWindowInfo interface and retrieves and sets the window position.
+There is a separate IWindowInfo implementation for the Windows Forms and WPF versions.)

 However, while `ProgramConfig` is very general, it relies on isolated storage, which unfortunately isn't supported in Windows Store apps, which use a very different concept for per-user storage.
+(Isolated storage can be used in Windows Forms and WPF apps, as is done in this demo.)
 This is why ProgramConfig contains a nested class called `IsolatedStream`, which is designed to wrap the details of the per-user storage implementation.

 If a version of per-user storage for Windows Store apps is needed, `IsolatedStream` can be updated to provide or call a Windows-Store-specific implementation of per-user storage.
 This isn't done here, since the main purpose is to demonstate the features of my CBOR library.

-I should note that the CBOR library contains no methods to directly read and write to files; it instead reads and writes data to streams (such as the `Read` and `WriteTo` methods for CBOR data and `ReadJSON` and `WriteJSONTo` methods for JavaScript Object Notation).
+I should note that the CBOR library itself contains no methods to directly read and write to files; it instead reads and writes data to streams (such as the `Read` and `WriteTo` methods for CBOR data and `ReadJSON` and `WriteJSONTo` methods for JavaScript Object Notation).